Market-supporting repos and switches

 Repos in newly introduced bonds

-New nominal government bonds have special terms for 10 basis points below the Riksbank’s repo rate.
+New nominal government bonds have special terms for 10 basis points below the Riksbank’s policy rate.
 These terms apply for no more than the volume that is equivalent to the difference between SEK 20 billion and the issued volume.
 The volume is evenly distributed between primary dealers.

 The Debt Office offers primary dealers the opportunity to borrow a bond or a treasury bill against the lending of another government security for one week – this is called a repo swap.
 The switch is cash neutral.

 Repo swaps of government securities are valid for one week in multiples of SEK 500 million and up to SEK 2 billion per government security and primary dealer.

 - Repo swaps (T/N) 30 basis points below the Riksbank’s policy rate

 Expanded volume of repo-swap facility for nominal bonds

 At the end of 2019, the Debt Office decided to expand the facility for market-supporting repo swaps in nominal government bonds by raising the maximum volume and lowering the price.
 From the 8th of June 2022 the price is set to 20 basis points below the Rikbank’s policy rate.
 The price of 20 basis points and the volume cap of SEK 4 billion will remain until the 31st of May 2023.
 The swaps are executed cash neutral, for one week and in multiples of SEK 500 million.

 Primary dealers have the possibility of switching inflation-linked bonds via the Debt Office.
 Switching rates are based on current market rates and demand as well as on a certain premium.
 Primary dealers are permitted to make switches to a value corresponding to no more than SEK 150 million per calendar week.
 The switches may be price-risk, nominal or cash neutral.
 The facility is cancelled when the bond is shorter than one year or according to what the Debt Office has communicated.